 While the standard does not address multitasking per se, the items listed in 7.3.2 Block buffer regions that may render block-buffer addresses invalid are due to multitasking considerations.
 The standard restricts programs such that items that could fail on multitasking systems are not standard usage.
 It also permits multitasking systems to be declared standard systems.

-Annex C.7.9 Multitasking describes the topic in more detail.
+'''

 A.7.6.2.2190 SCR

 SCR is short for screen.

+'''